StephenGunn/jovian/src/content/posts/self-hosting-my-analytics-on-a-raspberry-pi.md

 - Symmetrical 1Gbps fiber internet connection

 The total power consumption costs me around $7 per year.
-In my case, I had a Raspberry Pi gathering dust from a previously failed project (we don't talk about my automated plant watering system disaster), so this was an excellent way to put it back to work.
+In my case, I had a Raspberry Pi gathering dust from a previously failed project (we don't talk about that), so this was an excellent way to put it back to work.
 If you need to purchase one, you'll still break even compared to commercial options within a few months.

 ## Setting Up Umami on the Raspberry Pi